 A request for the registration of a utility model should be filled in on a prescribed form.
 The forms are available in the Estonian Patent Office and on the website of the Estonian Patent Office.

 A registration application should be filed in Estonian.
 The name of an invention in an application for the registration of a utility model and the abstract of an invention should be filed in Estonian and in English.

-The Estonian Patent Office has the right to request the submission of the Estonian translation of any foreign language document included in a registration application, document annexed to a registration application or document submitted in the course of processing.
-The text of all basic documents (including a registration application of a utility model) should be typewritten.
+The Estonian Patent Office has the right to request the submission of the Estonian translation of foreign language document included in a registration application, document annexed to a registration application or document submitted in the course of processing.
+The text of all basic documents (including a registration application of a utility model) should be printed in black.